zkurtz/honor-code/software/python/repos/facelift.md

 You're on a team of engineers working on a python codebase, and you notice that disorganization in the code is interferring with your ability to work.
 Here is your step-by-step guide to delivering a repo "facelift", operating as quickly as possible and with minimal interruption to your team.

-The true rewards of a repo facelift materialize long-term as exponential growth in the rate at which you're able to deliver value to your team and to the world.
-However, consider carefully how to sell any facelift-related work to sell to management:
+A repo facelift in the best case unlocks long-term exponential growth in your team's ability to deliver software.
+However, consider carefully how to "sell" any facelift-related work:
-- Do not: be too optimistic about asking others to prioritize facelift-type work for you.
-Priorities from above are usually more focused on the next feature or bug fix than on code quality.
+- Do not: Expect it to be easy to convince others to prioritize facelift-type work.
+Pressures from above are usually more focused on the next feature or bug fix than on anything as vague as code "quality".
 - Do: Emphasize any improvements that have an obvious and measurable impact on the team's deliverables.
 - Do: Handle most other improvements as a kind of "overhead" to gradually address over time in parallel with deliverables.

-This guide only a reference point and takes an opinionated one-size-fits-all approach to describe an "ideal" repository structure.
-For instance, we'll assume that your team uses Git and GitHub.
-Alternatives to many of our choices may be valid for certain contexts.
+This guide takes an opinionated one-size-fits-all approach to describe an "ideal" repository structure, beginning with the assumption that your team uses Git and GitHub.
+Of course, alternatives to many of our choices are valid depending on context.

-## High-Level Priorities
+## Facelift Process Overview

+Use this three-phase process to organize your facelift efforts:
+1. Grok the bigger picture: Clarify the purpose and scope of your repo and team and why your facelift matters in that context.
+1. Configure automated tools for linting, formatting, type checking, unit testing, packaging, and dependency management.
+1. Finally, tackle the harder tech debt issues that can't easily be solved with automated code quality tooling.

+Automated tools (2) are the main focus of this guide.
+The subsections below will remark only briefly on (1) and (3).

 ### Preliminaries: Clarity of Purpose, Team Work, and Direction